New Ross: Rail

-New Ross (Rosbercon) railway station opened on 19 September 1887, closed for passenger traffic on 30 March 1964 and closed for goods traffic by 1995.
-It was an important link between the lines serving Dublin to Rosslare, Bagenalstown via Palace East and on to Waterford.
-In 2020 the last tracks were lifted in preparation for a new greenway.
-Some of the track was salvaged by the Waterford and Suir Valley Railway for preservation and reuse.
+New Ross railway station (Rosbercon) opened on 19 September 1887, closed for passenger traffic on 30 March 1964 and closed for goods traffic by 1995.
+It was an important link between the lines serving Dublin to Rosslare, Bagenalstown via Palace East and on to Waterford up until the 1960s when CIÉ rationalised the railway network, but the section from Waterford to New Ross remained in use for cement and fertilizer traffic until 1995.

+This railway line is currently being repurposed as a cycle greenway - The Southeast Greenway.
+The first section linking New Ross to Ballyverneen, near Glenmore Co Kilkenny, opened in June 2023.

+The greenway will eventually link Palace East to Waterford City via New Ross.

 Sea

 New Ross is Ireland's only inland port, located 32 km from the sea on the River Barrow.
 A small marina is located downstream of the town.
-The tall ship Asgard II which provided sail-training, sometimes docked in New Ross on its travels.

 Economy

-Until the creation of ships too large to reach the port, in the 19th century, New Ross was a port town.
-However, the river is too shallow to allow passage of large ships and the port gradually went into decline.
-The town continued to be a market town for the rich agricultural hinterland but suffered from recession throughout the 1970s, 1980s, and early part of the 1990s.
-As of the 21st century, there is some industry in the area, with businesses centring on services and retail.
-Retail outlets including Tesco, Lidl and Aldi are located away from the centre of town.

-Tourism

 The Ros Tapestry Exhibition Centre located on the Quay in New Ross is a series of 15 embroidered Tapestry panels.
-Depicting Celtic Ireland looking at Celtic rituals, woman warriors and Brehon Law, to early Christian Ireland, the Vikings of Wexford and the ousting of Diarmait MacMurchada from his Kingdom of Leinster and sailing to France in search of King Henry II.
-Also depicted is William Marshal who married Isabel de Clare heiress of Strongbow, Earl of Pembroke and granddaughter of Diarmait MacMurchada.
+The tapestries depict Celtic Ireland, Celtic rituals, woman warriors, Brehon Law, early Christian Ireland, the Vikings of Wexford, and the ousting of Diarmait MacMurchada from his Kingdom of Leinster and his sailing to France in search of King Henry II.
+Also depicted is William Marshal, Earl of Pembroke, who married Isabel de Clare, heiress of Strongbow and granddaughter of Diarmait MacMurchada.

-New Ross is home to the Dunbrody replica famine ship which is moored on the Quay.
-The town also houses the Emigrant Flame; a constantly burning flame in a memorandum of the emigrants of the famine.
+New Ross is home to the Dunbrody replica famine ship, which is moored on the Quay.

+The town also houses the Emigrant Flame, a constantly burning flame in memory of the emigrants of the famine.

 A statue of John F. Kennedy is located on the quayside.
 The statue was unveiled in July 2008 by his sister Jean Kennedy Smith.
-The JFK Dunbrody Festival is held each year in July in the town and centres primarily on live music on the festival stage.